hgroman/scrapersky-backend/Docs/Docs_6_Architecture_and_Status/WORKFLOW_STANDARDIZATION_Q&A FU10 - Configuration and Environment Variables.md

 The established approach in the codebase has several advantages:

-1. It keeps workflow-specific setup logic in the workflow's own files
+1. It keeps workflow-specific setup logic in the workflow's own files (Layer 4: Services & Schedulers)
-2. It centralizes the actual initialization calls in a single place (`main.py`)
+2. It centralizes the actual initialization calls in a single place (`main.py` (Layer 3: Routers))
 3. It provides consistent error handling for each setup step
 4. It makes it easy to temporarily disable specific workflows by commenting out their setup calls